-- You have the right to file an appeal about care or a claim that was denied because you were told it was not medically necessary, was experimental or investigational, was not a benefit of your health plan or was a pre-existing condition if you are age 19 or older.
+- You have the right to file an appeal of a denial or reduction of a benefit or a claim because you were told it was not medically necessary, was experimental or investigational, was not a benefit of your health plan or involved a pre-existing condition.

-- You have the right to file an appeal if you were denied coverage because of ineligibility or your policy was canceled after you became an active member.
+- You have the right to file an appeal if you were denied coverage because of ineligibility or your policy was rescinded after you became an active member.

 - You have the right to get a fair, objective and timely review and resolution of an appeal; to be told how the appeal will be handled according to federal and state laws; and to be told any important time limits related to filing your appeal.

-- If you are covered by a fully insured program, you have the right to request a review of a denied service or benefit by the department of insurance (DOI) of your state.
-A review by your state’s DOI is available if we deny, reduce or discontinue coverage for a service you were told is not covered, not medically necessary or is experimental or investigational.
+- If you are covered by a fully insured plan, you have the right to request a review of a denied service or benefit by your state’s department of insurance (DOI).
+A review by your state’s DOI may be available if we deny, reduce or discontinue coverage for a service you were told is not covered, not medically necessary or is experimental or investigational.

 - When speaking with us or your provider, supply all the information needed to provide care.

-- When speaking with us or your provider, understand your health problems and participate in developing a mutually agreed-upon treatment plan and goals that work for you and your healthcare provider, to the degree possible.
+- When speaking with us or your provider, understand your health problems and participate in developing a mutually agreed-upon treatment plan and goals that work for you and your doctor or health provider, to the degree possible.

-- When speaking with us or your provider, follow the agreed plan and instructions for care.
+- When speaking with us or your provider, follow the agreed-upon plan and instructions for care.

-- Choose a primary care provider who is available to accept new enrollees and to coordinate medical services if required or advised by your plan.
+- Choose a primary care provider who is accepting new patients and can coordinate medical services if required or advised by your plan.

 - Take responsibility for improving or maintaining your healthy lifestyle habits including exercising, not smoking, controlling stress, eating a healthy diet, drinking alcohol only in moderation and following safety guidelines.